Pediatric Orthopedic Surgeons treating Juvenile Scoliosis

 Exostectomy

 The bump on the toe joint is removed by the surgeon.
-This surgery is frequently carried out in combination with an osteotomy.
+This surgery is frequently performed in combination with an osteotomy.
 Exostectomy usually does not treat the underlying cause of the bunion.

 Arthroplasty with Resection

 This procedure removes the damaged portion of the toe joint, allowing for more space between the toe bones.
-Surgeons reserve this procedure:
+Surgeons use this procedure for the following:

-• Those who have had bunion surgery that did not resolve the issue.
+• Those who had a bunion surgery that did not resolve the issue

 Risk Factors and Complications

 Bunions, if left untreated, can make it difficult to wear shoes or walk without pain.
 Untreated bunions can also cause loss of movement in the big toe, arthritis, and toe joint bursitis.
-Bunions usually respond well to early, conservative treatment, which is why you should see a doctor if you have any bunion symptoms.
-Based on the severity of your bunion, your doctor can recommend the best treatment.
+Bunions usually respond well to early, conservative treatment, which is why children should see a doctor if they have bunion symptoms.
+Based on the severity of the bunion, your doctor can recommend the best treatment.
 Bunions are prone to the following risk factors:

 • Inadequate or ill-fitting footwear that squeezes the toes

-• Correcting gait abnormalities caused by conditions such as flat feet or pronation.
+• Connecting gait abnormalities caused by conditions such as flat feet or pronation

-Why Choose Medical City Children’s Orthopedics and Spine Specialists
+Why Choose the Medical City Children’s Orthopedic and Spine Specialists

-If you are looking for a top-rated pediatric orthopedic surgeon in the Dallas-Fort Worth area to treat your child’s bunion, Medical City Children’s Orthopedics and Spine Specialists is a great option.
-With their expertise, compassion, technology, and convenience, they can help your child get the care they need to get back to their normal activities.
+If you are looking for a top-rated pediatric orthopedic surgeon in the Dallas and Fort Worth area to treat your child’s union, Medical City Children’s Orthopedics and Spine Specialists is a great option.
+With their expertise, compassion, technology, and convenience, they can help your child get the care they need to get back in their normal activities.
+Our doctors stand ready to speak with you about the many ways to treat a bunion.
+So, call us today at (214) 556-0590 to schedule an appointment.

 ____________________